penguin1e/epic-calculator/README.md

 * Geography challenge

-* Type the same thing as me
+* Say the same thing as me

 * Pong